Development of guidance on professional practice in partnering for registered social landlords

-This project is investigating the adoption and implementation of partnering in RSL-led partnerships in order to deliver quality based solutions and continuous improvement in social housing schemes whilst addressing the issues of best value and probity.
+This project investigated the adoption and implementation of partnering in RSL-led partnerships in order to deliver quality based solutions and continuous improvement in social housing schemes whilst addressing the issues of best value and probity.

-- Develop forms of RSL-led partnering appropriate to social housing scheme developments.
+- Developed forms of RSL-led partnering appropriate to social housing scheme developments.

-- Investigate their strengths and weaknesses, prerequisites and the difficulties involved
+- Investigated their strengths and weaknesses, prerequisites and the difficulties involved

-- Develop appropriate practice guidance for practitioners on their adoption and implementation in scheme developments.
+- Developed appropriate practice guidance for practitioners on their adoption and implementation in scheme developments.

-Within the social housing sector, the Housing Corporation is actively promoting the use of partnering for scheme developments `provided it is implemented in a well-planned way that clearly demonstrates value for money and addresses the issue of probity’.
-This project is investigating the most appropriate forms of partnering for RSLs, their prerequisites, and a framework for their adoption, implementation and subsequent evaluation.
+Within the social housing sector, the Housing Corporation actively promoted the use of partnering for scheme developments 'provided it is implemented in a well-planned way that clearly demonstrates value for money and addresses the issue of probity’.
+This project investigated the most appropriate forms of partnering for RSLs, their prerequisites, and a framework for their adoption, implementation and subsequent evaluation.

 The guide contains a framework for change and a number of management tools including positioning matrices, risk registers, process mapping, continuous improvement, relationship monitoring and key performance measures.

-This research project is being undertaken by the members of the Best Practice in Partnering Group (BPiPG), which comprises four RSLs, three consultants, three contractors/developers, a representative of the Construction Industry Training Board and a researcher from the Faculty of the Built Environment (Martyn Jones).
+This research project was undertaken by the members of the Best Practice in Partnering Group (BPiPG), which comprised four RSLs, three consultants, three contractors/developers, a representative of the Construction Industry Training Board and a researcher from the Faculty of the Built Environment (Martyn Jones).

-The project is being funded by an Innovation and Good Practice Grant (IGP) awarded by the Housing Corporation and by contributions in kind from the members of the group.
-The total cost of the project is £21,000.
+The project was funded by an Innovation and Good Practice Grant (IGP) awarded by the Housing Corporation and by contributions in kind from the members of the group.
+The total cost of the project was £21,000.

-Information and case illustrations on the nature of partnering, its prerequisites, benefits and concerns are being used in teaching on a number of undergraduate and postgraduate modules.
+- Information and case illustrations on the nature of partnering, its prerequisites, benefits and concerns have been used in teaching on a number of undergraduate and postgraduate modules.